Pantry Renovation in Sydney: Before & After

 What was once a turn off to buyers became a valuable feature through a simple pantry renovation.
 Along with the rest of the renovations, we sold the home for $370,000 more than the pre-renovated value.
 And because we kept renovations like this on a budget, that meant a profit of $277,000 for the seller!

-If you are a Sydney homeowner and wondering what features buyers are looking for and how to add them to your home on a budget, I offer free consultations.
+If you are a Sydney homeowner and wondering what features buyers are looking for and how to add them to your home on a budget, I offer consultations.

 Comments +